 Based on population shifts and general passing of time, these once-thriving Arkansas towns have become less populated if not altogether abandoned by residents.
 How many of these ghost towns in Arkansas have you passed without knowing hardly a soul (if anyone) still lived there?

-Where are some other towns you know about in Arkansas that are completely deserted, in ruins, or even getting to that point?
-Be sure to share in the comment section some of the locations you’ve seen in the Natural State that have become abandoned ghost towns!
+Have you been to any of these ghost towns in Arkansas?
+Where are some other cities you know about that are completely deserted, in ruins, or even getting to that point?
+Be sure to share in the comment section some of the locations you’ve seen in the Natural State that have become abandoned places!

 ghost towns in Arkansas